GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 Your Canvas
 -----------

-As you can see from **-W**, unless you specified a custom format you are given a paper size that is either 24 x 13.5 cm (16:9) or 24 x 18 cm (4:3).
-If your :ref:`PROJ_LENGTH_UNIT <PROJ_LENGTH_UNIT>` setting is inch then the custom paper sizes are just slightly (1.6%) larger than the corresponding SI sizes (9.6 x 5.4" or 9.6 x 7.2").
-You should compose your plots using the given paper size, and movie will make proper conversions of the canvas to image pixel dimensions.
+As you can see from **-C**, unless you specified a custom format you are given a canvas size that is either 24 x 13.5 cm (16:9) or 24 x 18 cm (4:3).
+If your :ref:`PROJ_LENGTH_UNIT <PROJ_LENGTH_UNIT>` setting is inch then the custom canvas sizes are just slightly (1.6%) larger than the corresponding SI sizes (9.6 x 5.4" or 9.6 x 7.2").
+You should compose your plots using the given canvas size, and movie will make proper conversions of the canvas to image pixel dimensions.
 It is your responsibility to use **-X -Y** to allow for suitable margins and any positioning of items on the canvas.
 To minimize processing time it is recommended that any static part of the movie be considered either a static background (to be made once by *backgroundscript*) and/or a static foreground (to be made once by *foregroundscript*); **movie** will then assemble these layers per frame.
 Also, any computation of